gravitational/teleport/rfd/0073-public-image-registry.md

                                                            └───────────┘
 ```

-The infrastructure for this will live in the [cloud-terraform](https://github.com/gravitational/cloud-terraform) repository.
+The infrastructure will live in the [cloud-terraform](https://github.com/gravitational/cloud-terraform) repository.
 The terraform for the `teleport-prod` account can be found [here](https://github.com/gravitational/cloud-terraform/tree/main/teleport-team/prod).
 Using AWS ECR and ECR Public allow us to rely on their managed infrastructure which reduces the operational complexity while enforcing our own security policies and allowing us to better audit changes to the environment.
 For more information on the pros and cons of alternatives, see [alternatives](#alternatives).

 ### Security
-Amazon ECR and ECR Public have support for AWS IAM.
-With IAM we can create least-privileged policies that allow limited access to one or more part of the container-registry.
-For an example promotion user policy, see the [terraform example](#appendix-a-example-terraform).
+Most of the security standards that will be applied to the infrastructure for this RFD are defined in Cloud RFD 17 - [Artifact Storage Standards](https://github.com/gravitational/cloud/blob/9124947fdfb0773fa9bd567160481bed4ec84b7e/rfd/0017-artifact-storage-standards.md).

-In addition to AWS IAM, AWS supports our existing SSO infrastructure with Okta.
+All employee interaction with the registry and repositories will require our existing Okta SSO w/ MFA.
+Teleport employees will have read access to the internal ECR registry in order to test images before promoting them.
+Teleport employees will not have direct write access to images.
+Teleport Release Engineers responsible for the artifacts will have limited write access through an assumed role.
+This role must be logged to the audit logs.

-As a part of observability, Cloudtrail logs will log all interactions with ECR which will allow the security team to create alerts for any changes to images.
+Service Accounts with least privilege permissions will handle pushing and promoting the images to the registries.
+For instance, a service account that is used during tags will have limited access to push to the internal ECR repositories.
+Another service account that handles promotions will have access to pull from AWS ECR and push to AWS ECR Public.
+Example terraform for the repository and promotion can be seen [below](#appendix-a-example-terraform)

 ### Observabilty
 Amazon ECR provides detailed usage metrics through [Cloudwatch](https://docs.aws.amazon.com/AmazonECR/latest/userguide/monitoring-usage.html) as well as detailed logging through AWS [Cloudtrail](https://docs.aws.amazon.com/AmazonECR/latest/userguide/logging-using-cloudtrail.html).